These Philly Cheesesteak Sloppy Joes are saucy, cheesy, and packed with flavor. Think cheesesteak vibes with Sloppy Joe ease, ready in 30 minutes!

 Instructions

-• BROWN BEEF: In a large cast iron skillet, heat oil over medium-high heat.
-Add onions and peppers, sautéing until golden, ~3-5 minutes.
-Push the veggies to the edges of the skillet and add ground beef to the center.
+• In a large, cast-iron pan, heat oil over medium-high heat.
+Add onions and peppers, sautéing until golden, about 3–5 minutes.
+Push the veggies to the edges of the pan and add ground beef to the center.
 Allow the beef to sear briefly before crumbling it with a wooden spoon.
 As the beef browns, sprinkle the seasonings and minced garlic over it.
 Continue to cook and crumble the beef until fully browned.

-• FINISH BEEF: Mix in the steak sauce, ketchup, Worcestershire sauce, bouillon powder, and water.
-Reduce the heat to medium-low, and let the mixture simmer.
+• Mix in the steak sauce, ketchup, Worcestershire sauce, bouillon powder, and water.
+Reduce heat to medium-low, and let the mixture simmer.
 Continue simmering until the liquid has mostly evaporated but the mixture remains saucy, about 5 minutes.
-Taste the mixture and adjust seasonings, adding more salt if needed (See Note 3).
+Taste the mixture and adjust seasonings, adding more salt if needed (see note 3).

-• TOAST BUNS: While the beef mixture is simmering, split the brioche buns in half and lay them cut side up on a large baking sheet.
+• While the beef mixture is simmering, split the brioche buns in half and lay them cut side up on a large sheet pan.
 Spread a generous amount of softened butter on each half.
-Bake buns for 5 minutes, until nicely toasted.
-Afterward, remove the baking sheet from the oven and set the tops aside.
+Bake buns for 5 minutes or until nicely toasted.
+Then, remove from oven and set the tops aside.

-• ASSEMBLE: Divide the beef mixture equally among the toasted bun bottoms.
+• Divide the beef mixture equally among the toasted bun bottoms.
 Place a slice of Provolone cheese on top of each.
-Return them to the oven and bake for 5-10 minutes, or until the cheese has fully melted.
+Return them to the oven and bake 5–10 minutes or until the cheese has fully melted.
 Once out of the oven, cap each sandwich with its bun top.
 Serve hot and enjoy!

 Video